styu/postcss-typesafe-css-modules/README.md

 ## Overview

 This plugin takes CSS modules one step further by generating `.js` and `.d.ts` files for each CSS module file.
 This means that CSS class names imported from a CSS module file will be typechecked so that developers can't reference non-existent classes.
+Source maps are also generated so that you can navigate from a CSS module class name directly to the Sass file.

 For example, if you have the following CSS module file: